edunton/Checkers-Project/README.md

 Not only can the allowance to draw a checker be linearly typed, but the checker datatypes can be as well.
 Linear types can ensure checkers in the game logic stage does not get lost and does not increase.
 This would be especially useful do to the extensible nature of MxN Checkers.
 Given some paremeters that define the particularies of a game instance, one can confirm that no pieces will go missing unless jumped.

 Once a proposed transition function is written and verified in ATS, a verifiable AI player can be written for the game.
 With dependent types we can ensure the AI player does not consiter illegal transitions of the board under any parameters of a game instance.
 A purely functional transition function would ensure evaluating it would not affect the of the state of the system.
 Also with the help of FRP, the AI play can be written and inserted easily as another stream.

+##Closing Remarks
+The projects implementation shows three principles of programing:
+* Use of different programming paradigms that lend themselves better to a different problems
+* Program verification through the use of strongly typed systems such as ATS
+* Application extensiblity through logical separation of tasks